BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-04-02-BergenFlam.md

 ![](/assets/img/blog/trains/pubfood-1.jpg)

 I had the carrot hummus with seasonal vegetables (mostly more carrots and beetroots because nothing else was growing yet😅), with some really good local goats cheese and pulled goat meat!
-Johan was much luckier though, he got to have the beer tasting set with sticky ribs 😡 Guess I'll just have to come back again when I'm not pregnant.
+Johan was much luckier though, he got to have the beer tasting set with sticky ribs 😡 Guess I'll just have to come back when I can drink again.

 ![](/assets/img/blog/trains/pubfood-2.jpg)